abhishek-ub/openshift-solr-quickstart/README.md

     # Edit tomcat-users.xml and web.xml (see below)
     # Edit schema.xml and solrconfig.xml in the solr.home/collection1/conf/ folder
     # Any additional customization and then commit changes
+    # Add solr.jar found in the binary distribution of Apache Solr (example/webapps) to the webapp directory.

     git commit -am "Added Solr Quickstart"
     git push

+    # Specify the solr home (see below)
+    # copy jars from example/lib/ext of solr distribution into solr.home/lib of your application (see below)
 ### Tomcat Security
 Edit .openshift/conf/tomcat-users.xml.
 Replace everything within the ``` <tomcat-user>``` element with (using your own username and password) and save: